 - Public health considerations

 - State laws may mandate reporting of certain communicable diseases, including STDs and HIV.
-Beyond mandatory reporting, one’s duty to protect others when your patient has an infectious disease is usually discharged by warning the patient that they are at risk to others and how they can prevent spread of the disease to others.
+Beyond mandatory reporting, one's duty to protect others when your patient has an infectious disease is usually discharged by warning the patient that they are at risk to others and telling them how they can prevent spread of the disease to others.

 - When someone says that they are going to hurt someone else

 - Certain conditions that pose a danger to other people and the patient refuses to act responsibly